ionic-team/ionic-framework/core/src/components/refresher/readme.md

 Both iOS and Android platforms provide refreshers that take advantage of properties exposed by their respective devices that give pull to refresh a fluid, native-like feel.
 One of the limitations of this is that the refreshers only work on their respective platform devices.
 For example, the iOS native `ion-refresher` works on an iPhone in iOS mode, but does not work on an Android device in iOS mode.

+Because much of the native refreshers are based on scrolling, certain properties such as `pullMin` and `snapbackDuration` are not compatible.
+See [ion-refresher Properties](#properties) for more information.

 #### iOS Usage

 Using the iOS native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [ion-spinner Documentation](https://ionicframework.com/docs/api/spinner#properties) for accepted values.
+See the [ion-spinner Documentation](../spinner#properties) for accepted values.
 The  `pullingIcon` defaults to the `lines` spinner on iOS.
 The spinner tick marks will be progressively shown as the user pulls down on the page.